Blogged Answers: Thoughts on React Hooks, Redux, and Separation of Concerns

 In one sense, hooks don't give you anything new.
 Class components have always had state and side effects.
 Hooks "just" let you do the same thing in function components.
 In that sense, nothing has changed.

-At the same time, hooks change things dramatically.
-Logic that was split across multiple lifecycles is now co-located.
-Hooks require use and knowledge of closures instead of this.
+.
 Same results, but written quite differently.
 In particular, use of closures results in components that are much larger, because you have to write functions inline to capture variables from the scope.

 As with any technique, this has tradeoffs.
 Colocation is generally good, but complex components can be very long.
 Some of that size can be alleviated by extracting custom hooks.
-(I guess you could do something similar with defining functions inline - have some factory like makeClickHandler(a,b, c) to move the actual code outside the component, but that starts to get kind of silly and over-abstracted.)
+(I guess you could do something similar with defining functions inline - have some factory like makeClickHandler(a,b, c)

 Because of this, hooks deliberately make different tradeoffs on the "separation of concerns" and "simplicity" spectrums than HOCs do:

-• HOCs promote writing plain components that receive all data as props, keeping them generic, decoupled, and potentially reusable.
+- HOCs promote writing plain components that receive all data as props, keeping them generic, decoupled, and potentially reusable.
 The downsides of HOCs are well known: potential name clashes, extra layers in the component tree and DevTools, extremely complex static typing, and edge cases like ref access.

-• Hooks shrink the component tree, promote extracting logic as plain functions, are easier to statically type, and are more easily composable.
+- Hooks shrink the component tree, promote extracting logic as plain functions, are easier to statically type, and are more easily composable.
 But, hooks usage does lead towards a stronger coupling with dependencies - not just for React-Redux usage, but any usage of context overall.

 In that sense, hooks deliberately lead away from "separation of concerns".
 A component now explicitly expects to read its own data from somewhere and render it.
 You could write separate components for fetching and rendering, but now you've reinvented the HOC.

-React-Redux Hooks Usage Patterns πŸ”—︎
+React-Redux Hooks Usage Patterns π︎

 The Redux team has always promoted "keeping components unaware of Redux":